barmfield/100-days-of-ml-code/log.md

 several interesting stock charts, and finished the day by learning how to add Bollinger Bands to a chart.
 Tomorrow, I will integrate everything I have learned so far.

+### Day 7: January 9th, 2019

+**Today's Progress**: I did a comparitive analysis of Ford, GM, and Tesla.
+I created charts comparing their trading volume and volitility, as well as rolling averages of each of their daily close prices.
+While it was interesting, I didn't get much in terms of a signal.
+More work on security analysis is required.